RenderKit/embree/README.md

-rtcFilterIntersection
+rtcInvokeIntersectFilterFromGeometry
 ---------------------

 #### NAME {#name}

-    rtcFilterIntersection - invokes the intersection filter function
+    rtcInvokeIntersectFilterFromGeometry - invokes the intersection filter function

 #### SYNOPSIS {#synopsis}

     #include <embree4/rtcore.h>

-    void rtcFilterIntersection(
+    void rtcInvokeIntersectFilterFromGeometry(
       const struct RTCIntersectFunctionNArguments* args,
       const struct RTCFilterFunctionNArguments* filterArgs
     );

 #### DESCRIPTION {#description}

-The `rtcFilterIntersection` function can be called inside an `RTCIntersectFunctionN` callback function to invoke the intersection filter registered to the geometry and stored inside the context.
+The `rtcInvokeIntersectFilterFromGeometry` function can be called inside an `RTCIntersectFunctionN` callback function to invoke the intersection filter registered to the geometry and stored inside the context.
 For this an `RTCFilterFunctionNArguments` structure must be created (see `rtcSetGeometryIntersectFilterFunction`) which basically consists of a valid mask, a hit packet to filter, the corresponding ray packet, and the packet size.
-After the invocation of `rtcFilterIntersection`, only rays that are still valid (valid mask set to -1) should update a hit.
+After the invocation of `rtcInvokeIntersectFilterFromGeometry`, only rays that are still valid (valid mask set to -1) should update a hit.

 #### EXIT STATUS {#exit-status}